AI Review Response Workflow: Replies That Pass Google's 2026 Moderation

 • Posting verifiable claims you cannot back up.

-• Walls of text — anything over 100 words on a product page looks defensive.
+• Walls of text; over 100 words on a product page reads as defensive.

 Next steps to keep improving

-Build a small library of your best replies categorized by complaint type (shipping, defect, sizing, support delay).
-Feed those as examples in future prompts.
-Track whether reviewers update their star rating after your reply — that is the only metric that matters.
+Build a small library of your best approved replies, tagged by complaint type (shipping, defect, sizing, support delay), and feed them as examples in future prompts.
+Then track the one metric that matters: whether reviewers update their star rating after your reply.

 FAQ

 • How fast should I respond?
-Within 24-48 hours.
-Faster looks attentive; slower looks dismissive.
+Within 24-48 hours on Google and marketplaces; 1-2 days on Trustpilot.
+Faster looks attentive, slower looks dismissive.

 • Can I ask the reviewer to update their rating?
 Only after the issue is resolved, and only privately.
 Never in the public reply.

 • What if the review is fake?
-Reply professionally as if it were real, then flag it to the platform separately.
+Reply professionally as if real, then flag it to the platform separately.

 See review reply prompts, negative review response prompts, and the negative review response AI workflow for deeper patterns.